INTRODUCTION TO LIVING ON CAMPUS

 Keys and Mack Cards

 Students living within College housing are issued a room key upon their arrival to campus.
 Students are responsible for picking up their key at the time of check-in.
 Keys are the property of the College and their duplication is forbidden.
 Students must carry their keys at all times.
-Students who lose their keys will be charged a replacement fee.
+Students who lose their keys will be charged a $63.00 replacement fee per lock.
 Failure to return keys will result in lock replacement charges.
 Students may not lend room keys.

 All Merrimack College students are issued Mack Cards.
 Students must carry their Mack Cards at all times and present them to Merrimack College staff upon request.
 Students may not lend Mack Cards.